Who takes this test?

 How are the results reported?

 The number of correct answers a student gives on a test is converted into the student’s “scale score.”
 Scale scores are divided into four performance levels.
-Schools distribute test results on Individual Student Reports (ISRs) to every parent.
+Test results on Individual Student Reports (ISRs) are available to every parent.
 The ISRs include the student's scale score, performance level, and information on his or her strengths and weaknesses in the different skill areas tested.